nestjs/docs.nestjs.com/content/websockets/gateways.md

 $ npm i --save @nestjs/websockets @nestjs/platform-socket.io
 ```

-> warning **Warning** `@nestjs/platform-socket.io` currently depends on socket.io v2.3 and socket.io v3.0 client and server are not backwards compatible.
-However, can implement a custom adapter to use socket.io v3.0.
+> warning **Warning** `@nestjs/platform-socket.io` currently depends on socket.io v2.3 and socket.io v3.0 client and server are not backward compatible.
+However, you can still implement a custom adapter to use socket.io v3.0.
 Please refer to [this issue](https://github.com/nestjs/nest/issues/5676) for further information.

 #### Overview